underground-software/ILKD_course_materials/procedures.md

 * Read any relevant man pages or documentation

-* Read and research any error messsage or output
+* Read and research any error message or output

 If you were stuck but manage to figure out something yourself, feel free to share on Matrix.

-If you are not able to figure out the solution yourself, we enourage you to include the following information in your post.
+If you are not able to figure out the solution yourself, we encourage you to include the following information in your post.
 The more complete this information is when you ask for help, the easier it will be to help you.

-* What you were doing when the error occurred and what steps are needed for someone to reperoduce it
+* What you were doing when the error occurred and what steps are needed for someone to reproduce it

 * Any input or output remotely relevant to the error, include as applicable all of the following: